Best holiday rental deals in Danzig

 Recommended holiday lettings in Danzig

-Rent a holiday apartment, home or cottage in Danzig: from £15 per night
+Rent a holiday home, apartment or cottage in Danzig from just £14 per night

 Best holiday homes with a patio or terrace

 This graph displays the average prices for the next twelve months in Danzig.
 Holiday letting prices are the highest in July (27/07 - 03/08).
 You can find some of the best deals during one week in April (06/04 - 13/04).
 It is the cheapest week of the next 12 months.

 Holiday Home Availability Information in Danzig

 Find out the percentage of available rentals & cottages in Danzig with the graph above.
 The week with the highest booking rate in the next 6 months is in January (11/01 - 18/01), when 68% of the holiday lettings are booked.
 Conversely, it is in June (29/06 - 06/07) that the highest percentage of rentals are available.

 Above is a climate diagram for Gdańsk.
 In July, maximum temperatures climb above 22°.
 January is the coolest month, with the average minimum temperature falling to -4°.
 The rainiest month is July, while the driest month is April.

 Take trip to the Baltic coast for holiday homes in endearing Gdansk